-- Testing the water supply: Operations staff continue to test and monitor water quality in compliance with state and federal requirements to ensure a safe water supply. - Evaluating treatment options: Water quality engineers are evaluating treatment technologies to remove PFAS from the water supply. - Designing treatment systems: Design is currently underway to install a treatment system at Water Station 14.
-Planning for a treatment system at Water Station 4 is in progress. - Finding long-term solutions: Expert scientists are investigating potential sources of PFAS and the extent of PFAS in the local groundwater supply. - Planning for the future: Future costs for PFAS treatment are included in the City's long-range capital plans. - Reducing costs: The City is pursuing state and federal grants and loans to reduce the impact to ratepayers. - Adjusting operations: Prioritize sources of water supply with lower levels of PFAS to operate before sources with higher levels to reduce concentrations within the distribution system. - Exploring interim measures: The City is evaluating potential interim mitigation measures until long-term solutions are in place. - Sharing information: Up-to-date information on PFAS and test results are being shared with all customers and the public so you can make informed decisions.
+- Testing the water supply: Operations staff continue to test and monitor water quality in compliance with state and federal requirements to ensure a safe water supply. - Evaluating treatment options: Water quality engineers are evaluating treatment technologies to remove PFAS from the water supply. - Treatment system installation: We are currently planning and designing PFAS treatment system upgrades for Water Station 14, Water Station 4 and Water Station 9.
+Learn about PFAS mitigation at cityofvancouver.us/PFASmitigation. - Finding long-term solutions: Expert scientists are investigating potential sources of PFAS and the extent of PFAS in the local groundwater supply. - Planning for the future: Future costs for PFAS treatment are included in the City's long-range capital plans. - Reducing costs: The City is pursuing state and federal grants and loans to reduce the impact to ratepayers. - Adjusting operations: Prioritize sources of water supply with lower levels of PFAS to operate before sources with higher levels to reduce concentrations within the distribution system. - Sharing information: Up-to-date information on PFAS and test results are being shared with all customers and the public so you can make informed decisions.

-PFAS Sampling Results from March 2024
+PFAS sampling results from 2024